 Welcome to my blog

-I mainly post about data analysis and applied statistics stuff, usually in R. Frequent topics include Bayesian statistics, multilevel models, and statistical power.
+I mainly post about data analysis and applied statistics stuff, usually in R. Frequent topics include Bayesian statistics, causal inference, multilevel models, and statistical power.

 Written by A. Solomon Kurz